 In addition to deductibles resetting in January, patients can also face an increase in their branded drug’s price if the annualized price of their drug increases.
-Additionally, PBMs can change their formulary in Q1 and new entrants in the market can increase competition in the start of the year – meaning higher prices for the patient.
+Additionally, PBMs can change their drug formulary in Q1 and new entrants in the market can increase competition in the start of the year – meaning higher prices for the patient.
 All said, many factors can lead to higher consumer prices for drugs and thus a loss of patients for brands at the beginning of each year.

 To understand more about the January claims drop – and how pharmaceutical manufacturers can stabilize branded claims during the beginning of the year – Truveris studied claims information from December 2019 to January 2020.
 Here’s what we found – and what it means for your brand’s adherence.

 Certain therapeutic categories are especially susceptible to the January claims drop